 For a bigger picture, click on the thumbnail you want enlarged

-She is over 10 feet long and is very sweet.
 She came to us with an upper respiratory infection and numerous bites spots from being fed live prey.
-She is now cured and eats frozen thawed prey items.

 Below is a picture taken October, 2007 of Huggy Bear.
 He has grown, is much better now, and is the hit of our many lectures.